top of page

 You are of course welcome to cancel your appointment and you can do so for without charge as long as it is within certain timeframes.

 My policy requires 14 days notice to cancel an assessment appointment.
-This means that after you receive your 3 week confirmation email, you will have approximately 7 days to cancel it without a fee.
+This means that after you receive your 5-6 week confirmation text, you will have approximately 3-4 weeks to cancel it without a fee.
 It is your responsibility to cancel your appointment within the required time frame and my processes allow adequate time for cancellation and advice on how to do so.

-This notice period may seem long, but it is due to various factors, such as ensuring I have enough time to offer the appointment to someone else in need whilst allowing all the necessary work to be done (e.g., giving them time to do the prep and me to do my part).
+This notice period is due to various factors, such as ensuring I have enough time to offer the appointment to someone else in need whilst allowing all the necessary work to be done (e.g., giving them time to do the prep and me to do my part).
 It is also to prevent any unnecessary work being done by me if you do not attend.

 If you cancel without giving 14 days notice, you will be charged an administration fee of $300, which is solely to cover my administration costs.
 This also applies if you fail to attend your assessment or have not done your preparation in time and your assessment has had to be rescheduled.
 You can cancel via replying to the welcome email I sent you or by using the contact form or 'contact' buttons on my website.

-If you know in advance that you do not want your appointment (e.g., you have found a sooner appointment, changed your mind about assessment), please reach out and let me know so I can fill it.
+If you know in advance that you do not want your appointment (e.g., you have found a sooner appointment, changed your mind about assessment), please reach out as soon as possible and let me know so I can fill it.
 Filling appointments at the last minute can be tricky and time consuming so it is appreciated when this can be avoided.

 Can you also see me for therapy?